REGISTER NOW! Online

 4. Principles for the Application of Uncertainty Factors and Chemical Specific Adjustment Factor (CSAF) Methodology: Learn the concept of uncertainty factors and how they are used in non-cancer risk and safety assessment by USEPA and other organizations, and how data are used to support values other than defaults.
 Learn how to develop and use CSAFs according to the methods of the International Programme on Chemical Safety (IPCS), which includes the use of mechanistic and toxicokinetic data to replace default uncertainty factors for interspecies extrapolation and intraspecies variability in deriving risk values such as RfDs and Tolerable Concentrations (TCs).

-5. Comprehensive Risk Assessment Practice Learn to develop, present and review a comprehensive non-cancer and cancer assessment for a complex sample chemical over the course of the entire week.
+5. Comprehensive Risk Assessment Practice: Learn to develop, present and review a comprehensive non-cancer and cancer assessment for a complex sample chemical over the course of the entire week.

-Below are the links for thesoftware you will need on your laptop for the Boot Camp Course.
+Below are the links for thesoftware you will need

 RDDR is no longer supported

-MPPD -https://www.ara.com/mppd/ (this link takes you to a registration form that you must complete to receive an email with the link to the software)
+MPPD -https://www.ara.com/mppd/ (this link takes you to a registration form that you must complete to receive an email with the link to the software) You need JAVE 7or above and it must be the 32bit version (the 64bit version will not work).

 If you are experience issues getting the software click here to download the file and save it to your laptop.
 (NOTE: You will need a third-party software to unzip the file like 7-Zip or PC-Unzip.
 Some versions of Windows can unzip natively.
 This is a third-party software and TERA does not provide support other than basic installation.
 This software WILL NOT run on any Apple product without a Parallel desktop running Windows.